-the cross was embedded in a cannonball.
-The thirty-centimetre-diameter iron ball was of Turkish origin, and according to legend, it took the leg of a local fighter.
+At the top of the church tower, the cross was embedded in a cannonball.
+The thirtycentimetre-diameter iron ball was of Turkish origin, and according to legend, it took the leg of a local fighter.
 When he was carried home, the cannonball was also put on the cart.